 The Campus Store offers excellent educational prices on computers and accessories.

-Math prerequisites typically only last 1 year, math prerequisites the spring 2021 semester are valid if they were earned after January 16, 2020.
+Math prerequisites typically only last 1 year, math prerequisites for the Fall 2023 semester are valid if they were earned after August 1, 2022.

 University Connections (USU 1010) is a two-credit academic course designed to ease your transition to Utah State by helping you understand the purpose of higher education and how you can intentionally take advantage of the many opportunities and challenges available to you as a college student.